WVUHPC/2018-SummerWorkshop/index.md

 and our administrator may contact you if we need any extra information.</h4>
 {% endcomment %}
 <h4>
-This worksop focuses on the skills needed to use effectively a High-Performance Computing (HPC) cluster.
-In particular the usage of WVU clusters, Mountaineer, Spruce Knob and the next cluster, Thorny Flat, to be deployed in Fall.
-The workshop assumes familiarity with Unix/Linux environments and some basic skills in Programming.
+This workshop focuses on the skills needed to use effectively a High-Performance Computing (HPC) cluster.
+In particular the usage of WVU clusters: "Mountaineer", "Spruce Knob" and the forthcoming cluster "Thorny Flat" to be deployed in Fall.
 </h4>

 <h2 id="general">General Information</h2>